 In the case of any potential client (audit or non audit), a domestic check (DC) is run by asking any partner or client facing manager to identify any relationship [personal or other] with the potential client or any other related party appearing in the structure.
+In cases when such a As mentioned above, the international network also maintains an electronic Global Independence System to match the investment holdings of all relevant personnel with restricted entities to avoid personal investments threatening audit independence.

-In cases when such a relationship is being identified, an assessment is carried out by the head of ethics, to ensure that appropriate safeguards are implemented, where appropriate.
+relationship is being identified, an assessment is carried out by the head of ethics, to ensure that appropriate safeguards are implemented, where appropriate.
 If the Firm is not able to place appropriate safeguards, the engagement is rejected.